Would you like a flat stomach in time for summer?

 - You understand the rights of surgery

-Both the mini tummy tuck and the traditional tummy tuck have the potential to increase your self-confidence by removing excessive skin and getting rid of the stubborn protrusion of the tummy.
+Both the mini tummy tuck and the traditional tummy tuck have the potential to get rid of the stubborn protrusion of the tummy.
 Deciding on which surgery is right for you will ultimately depend on your expectations.